 The Madewell bags company has been at it for over 70 years, and while they produce a few other accessories in addition to this bag, this is basically all they do.
 That’s 70 years of know-how, quality, and craftsmanship going into each bag they produce.

 The bags are made from durable nylon and feature a heavy-duty brass zipper designed for long life and friction resistance.
 An aircraft aluminum handle helps keep the bag light, while also providing a handle that’s built to last a lifetime.
 The golf bag tubes are made from stainless steel and resist corrosion and while maintaining their hardness and strength for years.

 Each bag they sell comes with an impressive five-year warranty.
-Should something ever go wrong when your bag is out of warranty, they also sell replacement parts for virtually every component of the bag on their website.
+Should something go wrong when your bag is out of warranty, they also sell replacement parts from their website.

-They also offer custom options in case you’re looking to add a logo, name or sponsor to your bag and you can contact Madewell for a quote on what a custom bag would cost you.
+Madewell offers custom options.
+Contact the company if you are looking to add a logo.
+Then you can get a quote on what a custom bag would cost you.

 - Time-tested, industry-leading quality with components that are built to last for decades

 - The best warranty in the business, and easy to find replacement parts should you ever need to repair your bag